-Pot, weed, grass, dope: no matter what you call it, marijuana has become a household term in the United States.
-So, it’s not surprising that marijuana is the most commonly used federally illegal drug in the country.
-However, the drug’s rapid increase in potency raises concerns about the long-term effects of marijuana usage, especially in teens and young adults.
+Pot, weed, grass, dope – no matter what you call it, marijuana is a household name in the United States.
+It should come as no surprise, then, that marijuana is one of the most commonly abused drugs in the country.
+However, sudden increases in the drug’s potency raise concerns about the long-term effects of marijuana use, particularly in teens and young adults.

 Marijuana Usage Normalized

-Over the years, the perception of the risks of cannabis use among teenagers has decreased.
-Research shows that many adolescents do not see marijuana as a threat—in part due to the legalization of the drug in different states across the US and the normalization of its use in popular culture.
+Over the past decade, perception of cannabis as risky or harmful amongst teenagers has decreased.
+Research shows that many adolescents do not see marijuana as dangerous, in part, due to the legalization of the drug across the US and its normalization in popular culture.

 Trends in Marijuana Usage

-The amount of THC found in cannabis products has changed as well.
-THC is the primary psychoactive ingredient in weed that is responsible for the “high” many people crave.
-In 1995, the average concentration of THC in cannabis samples seized by the Drug Enforcement Administration was about 4 percent.
-By 2017, it was 17 percent.
-Cannabis manufacturers are extracting THC to make oils; edibles; wax; sugar-size crystals; and glass-like products called shatter that advertise high THC levels in some cases exceeding 95 percent.
+The amount of THC, the psychoactive compound responsible for the ‘high’ that people crave, found in cannabis products has changed as well.
+In 1995, the average concentration of THC in cannabis samples seized by the Drug Enforcement Administration was around 4 percent.
+By 2017, it increased to around 17 percent.
+Cannabis manufacturers extract THC to make oils, edibles, waxes, lollipops, and glass-like products called shatter, and advertise high THC levels that, in some cases, exceed 95 percent.

-Unlike tobacco and alcohol, there is no regulation on the concentration of THC in products.
-As the potency of marijuana rises, researchers are noticing an uptick in individuals who are suffering from intense vomiting, paranoia, and psychotic episodes as a result of their cannabis use.
-New York, in particular, has seen a rise in hospital visits from school-aged kids who have gotten sick after ingesting or inhaling synthetic marijuana, beginning after NY legalized the sale of recreational marijuana in March 2021.
+Unlike tobacco and alcohol, THC concentration is unregulated.
+As the potency of marijuana continues to rise, researchers are noticing an uptick in reports of intense vomiting, paranoia, and psychotic episodes resulting from cannabis use.
+New York, in particular, has seen a rise in hospital visits from school-aged kids who have gotten sick after ingesting or inhaling synthetic marijuana, beginning after the legalization of recreational marijuana in the state in March 2021.

 The Impact of Marijuana on Teen Behavior

-During adolescence when many developmental changes are occurring, the consequences of marijuana use can be severe.
-Using marijuana at a young age can have an impact on an individual’s mental capacity and behavior.
-Some common effects of teen marijuana use include:
+Using marijuana at an early age can have negative developmental impacts on mental capacity and behavior.
+Common consequences of teen marijuana use include:

 - Memory loss